FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Introduction

 Optimizing both gradient and model aggregation in SAFL faces three key challenges: 1) \textbf{Lack of Theoretical Understanding:} Current analyses of aggregation discrepancies~\cite{li2024experimental} are empirical, lacking theoretical foundations to guide solution design.
 2) \textbf{Inherent Aggregation Disparity:} In neural network training, the loss function defines a mapping~\cite{dinh2017sharp, li2018visualizing} from the parameter space to the loss space.
 Gradient aggregation computes first-order derivatives of this mapping, capturing both the direction and magnitude of the local updates in the loss space.
 In contrast, model aggregation operates directly on the parameter space, which hardly maintains a clear correspondence with the loss space due to the lack of linearity or convexity conditions in loss functions—assumptions rarely satisfied in deep neural networks.
 3) \textbf{Server- or Client-Centric Limitations:} Existing approaches are predominantly server-centric, relying on a single aggregation method, while client-centric methods struggle with insufficient global information.

 To address these challenges, we propose \tool, the first framework that optimizes both gradient and model aggregation in SAFL.
 Our key insight is that stale updates and data heterogeneity empirically induce distinct continuity in the optimization trajectories of different aggregation strategies.
-Building on this observation, we introduce a divide-and-conquer strategy that classifies clients into four types (Fast-but-Biased, Fast-and-Unbiased, Straggling-but-Unbiased, and Straggling-and-Biased) and adapts their training strategies dynamically.
+Building on this observation, we introduce a divide-and-conquer strategy that classifies clients into four types (Fast-but-Strongly-Biased, Fast-and-Weakly-Biased, Straggling-but-Weakly-Biased, and Straggling-and-Strongly-Biased) and adapts their training strategies dynamically.
 We provide a formal convergence analysis of \tool, proving that it achieves exponential convergence rates under both aggregation strategies.
 Our theoretical results demonstrate that \tool addresses two key limitations in SAFL: the convergence instability of gradient aggregation and the suboptimal convergence capability of model aggregation.

 We evaluate \tool on computer vision (CIFAR-10), natural language processing (Shakespeare), and real-world data (UCI Adult) tasks.
 Results show that \tool consistently outperforms state-of-the-art baselines.
 Compared to the fastest-converging model aggregation and gradient aggregation baselines, \tool improves average accuracy by 38.98\% and 5.65\%, respectively, while reducing training time by 58.85\% and 3.68\%.
 Against the highest-precision baselines, \tool achieves 15.74\% and 12.93\% faster convergence (in rounds) and reduces training time by 72.63\% and 48.04\%, respectively.
 Ablation studies validate the impact of each module, while hyperparameter and system setting analyses demonstrate \tool's robustness.
 Our work bridges the gap between theory and practice in SAFL, offering a principled approach to harness the strengths of both aggregation strategies.